 The nomination form to stand as a candidate is available from the Electoral Services Team.
-To apply for a form please contact the Electoral Services team at email@example.com or call 01256 845467.
+To request a nomination pack, please contact the Electoral Services team at email@example.com or call 01256 845467.

-If you would like to stand as a Borough Councillor in the 4 May 2023 election, there will be two briefing sessions held for Candidates and Agents briefing on Thursday 10 March 2022.
-Please email email@example.com for more information.
+If you would like to stand as a Borough Councillor in the 4 May 2023 election, there will be two briefing sessions held for Candidates and Agents.

 Candidates and Agents Briefing - Nomination Process: 6.30pm Monday 13 February 2023

 Candidates and Agents Briefing - Election Process: 6.30pm Tuesday 14 March 2023.